 Reimagining Global Health Governance by Jennifer Prah-Ruger, Amartya Sen Professor of Health Equity, Economics, and Policy, University of Pennsylvania

-What's the UN Security Council for Anyway? by Sergio Aguirre, Co-Founder and Managing Partner, WestExec Advisors and William Wagner, Senior Policy Adviser, U.S. Mission to the United Nations (link forthcoming)
+What's the UN Security Council For? by Sergio Aguirre, Co-Founder and Managing Partner, WestExec Advisors and William Wagner, Senior Policy Adviser, U.S. Mission to the United Nations (published in Survival)

-The Intricacy of UN Security Council Reform by Martin Binder, Associate Professor in International Relations, University of Reading and Monika Heupel, Professor of Political Science, University of Bamberg (link forthcoming)
+The Intricacies of UN Security Council Reform by Martin Binder, Associate Professor in International Relations, University of Reading and Monika Heupel, Professor of Political Science, University of Bamberg (published in Survival)

-UN Peacekeeping After the Pandemic by Allison Carnegie, Associate Professor of Political Science, Columbia University and Austin Carson, Assistant Professor of Political Science, University of Chicago (link forthcoming)
+UN Peacekeeping After the Pandemic: An Increased Role for Intelligence by Allison Carnegie, Associate Professor of Political Science, Columbia University and Austin Carson, Assistant Professor of Political Science, University of Chicago (published in Survival)

-The UNSC Reform Paradox by Kishore Mahbubani, Distinguished Fellow, Asia Research Institute, National University Singapore (link forthcoming)
+Resolving the Dilemma of USNC Reform by Kishore Mahbubani, Distinguished Fellow, Asia Research Institute, National University Singapore (published in Survival)